North–South Pipeline: Context

 In 2007, the Victorian Government announced the "Foodbowl Modernisation Plan" to save 225 gigalitres (GL) of water through a $1 billion investment in the Murray–Goulburn Gravity Irrigation Districts.
 This was later increased to $2 billion with another 200 GL of savings identified.

-The Goulburn is Victoria's largest and longest river, accounting for an average annual flow of 3,040 GL per annum.
+The Goulburn is Victoria's largest and longest river, accounting for an average annual flow of 3,040 GL.
 Of this, about 700 GL is used within the Goulburn-Broken basin, and a further 850 GL transferred to irrigation areas outside the basin.
 After transmission losses of about 670 GL, a net outflow from the basin to the Murray of 350 GL remains.
 The population of the basin from this source is given as 100,000.
 Including Shepparton, Echuca and the tributary Broken catchment- it is estimated at 250,000.

 The notion of diverting water out of the Murray Darling Basin to provide urban water supply has stirred emotions among country and city residents.
 Diverting water between basins is not new however.
 The Snowy Mountains Scheme diverts Snowy River flows from its own catchment to the Murray Darling Basin in earlier decades.
 This source supplies 2,100 GL of water for generating power and providing irrigation water.
 This compares with the 75 GL contested water savings to be diverted out of the Basin for urban use.

-The population of Metropolitan Melbourne is approaching four million, accounting for 70% of the population of the State of Victoria.
 Although most people in Victoria live in Melbourne, the city only uses 8% of the regulated surface water, the major portion going to irrigation supply.
 As of September 2009, Melbourne's water storages were less than 30% full prior to the onset of the drier summer period.
 This situation had generally worsened over the course of previous twelve years.
 Inflows into Melbourne's storages over that twelve-year period averaged almost 40% less than the previous long-term average.